mattyboisterous/data-integrity-service/README.md

 **Workflow Orchestration**: Implementations of IWorkflowService manage the sequence of steps involved in a particular process, such as data synchronization, validation, or transformation tasks.

-**Reusability and Standardization**: By defining workflows as reusable services, the system promotes standardization of processes.
+**Reusability and Standardisation**: By defining workflows as reusable services, the system promotes standardisation of processes.
 This approach ensures consistency in how tasks are executed and simplifies maintenance.

 **Decoupling Process Logic**: IWorkflowService abstracts the process logic from the actual execution context, allowing for greater flexibility in how workflows are utilized across the system.